 Martin Luther King Jr. delivered his famous "I Have a Dream" speech on August 28, 1963, during the March on Washington for Jobs and Freedom — a gathering of approximately 250,000 people.
 The speech is widely regarded as one of the greatest pieces of oratory in American history.

 MLK Day was signed into law by President Ronald Reagan in 1983, but it was not observed as a federal holiday in all 50 U.S. states until 2000 — 32 years after Dr. King's assassination.
-He was awarded the Nobel Peace Prize in 1964, becoming at the time the youngest person to receive the honour.
+He was awarded the Nobel Peace Prize in 1964, becoming at the time the youngest person to receive the honor.